 Bangkok City is full of innumerable surprises that can only be characterised as overwhelmingly charming and alluring, both fascinating and majestic, complex yet unpretentious, inconsistent yet harmonious and chaotic yet orderly.
 No matter how you view it, this vibrant metropolis can never be described as dull or boring.

 Trying to articulate this angelic city here may not come close to convincing you of what could possibly be your ultimate holiday experience.
 One thing is surefire, the sheer thrill and excitement of this charming and fun loving cosmopolitan environment draw many millions of visitors from around the globe every year.

-Bangkok just explodes into this captivating irresistible charm that epitomizes all things Thai.
+Bangkok just explodes into this captivating irresistible charm that epitomises all things, Thai.
 To best sum this up, you would need to leave all of your western values at home and take a walk on the wild side as this metropolis of well over ten million people appears to be a bewildering melange of the ancient and the modern, the exotic and the commonplace, all seemingly sewn together in a chaotic kaleidoscope of craziness, albeit organized.
-Does this make any sense.
+Does this make any sense?